Resonant Gravitational Wave Detectors

 Prof. Weber working on his antenna (c.1965)

-Recently, we have been collaborating with LSU to improve the sensitivity of ALLEGRO, the 4-K antenna operating at Baton Rouge, Louisiana.
-At present, a single-mode superconducting transducer developed in our laboratory is mounted on ALLEGRO, reading out the signal.
-To widen the bandwidth to 100 Hz and improve the detection sensitivity to h < 10-19, a two-mode superconducting transducer is under construction at Maryland, which will be integrated with a two-stage Quantum Design dc SQUID.
+Before the resonant-mass antennas went off the air, the Maryland group collaborated with LSU to improve the sensitivity of ALLEGRO, the 4-K antenna operating at Baton Rouge, Louisiana.
+To widen the bandwidth to 100 Hz and improve the detection sensitivity to 10-20 Hz-1/2, a two-mode superconducting transducer was constructed at Maryland, which was to be integrated with a two-stage dc SQUID.

 The resonant-mass gravitational wave detector was originally invented in 1959 by late Professor Joseph Weber in our group.
-The room-temperature detector developed by Weber in the 1960’s laid the foundation for the later cryogenic antennas of improved sensitivity.
+The room-temperature detector developed by Weber in the 1960’s laid the foundation for the later cryogenic antennas of improved sensitivity and opened the way to development of laser interferometer gravitational wave detectors.
 In 1972, Ho Jung Paik, then a graduate student at Stanford University, discovered the resonant transducer concept, which was generalized to a multi-mode transducer by Jean-Paul Richard of our group in 1979.

 Maryland transducer on ALLEGRO antenna